Information for International Students About Remote Study Due To COVID-19

 If students choose to join SNHU remotely, they will receive the same campus programs/curriculum and study with the same campus faculty, but take classes remotely online until they can safely join us on campus.
-All accepted students (graduate, transfer and ESL) will have the opportunity to start their programs remotely and join SNHU once the campus is re-opened for on campus study.
+All accepted students (undergraduate, graduate, transfer and ESL) will have the opportunity to start their programs remotely and join SNHU once the campus is re-opened for on campus study.
 Our goal remains to ensure that SNHU students have the highest quality educational experience, and we are investing significant time and resources throughout the summer to plan for remote instruction, including increased training for faculty to ensure consistency and quality and expanded access to student support services.

 Tuition fees will be reduced while campus students are enrolled remotely.
 See the below FAQ for an outline of the reduced tuition rates for our different programs.

-Students who choose to enroll in SNHU and start remotely for the Fall 2020 session will do so from their home country (or current location if they are already in the US).
+Students who choose to enroll in SNHU and start remotely will do so from their home country (or current location if they are already in the US).
 Students’ admission counselor will work with them to ensure they have the correct I-20 based on their needs once they have met our requirements for an I-20.
 Once SNHU has re-opened, if students are unable to secure a visa, they will have the choice to transfer the credits they’ve taken at SNHU to another institution or to continue their studies online in our Global Campus programs.
 Most campus programs are also available online with our Global Campus.
 If a student has selected a program not available online, they can request consideration for a change of program.

 How do I secure my place in my program?